Skip to content

 echo 1 > /sys/kernel/livepatch/<patch>/force

 TAINT_LIVEPATCH is applied at module load time for every livepatch module — not conditionally on forced transitions.
-Every live patch application taints the kernel with TAINT_LIVEPATCH (bit 15).
-A separate taint (TAINT_FORCED_MODULE) may be added on forced transitions.
+Every live patch application taints the kernel with TAINT_LIVEPATCH (bit 15). klp_force_transition() itself does not add any additional taint — TAINT_FORCED_MODULE is unrelated; it's set when a module is force-loaded with insmod -f, not when a livepatch transition is forced.

 Only use forced transitions as a last resort after confirming — by reading /proc/<pid>/stack — that the affected task is not in a call path the new function relies upon.